 A Parent’s guide on how to manage the stress of Homeschool

-Stress in our life is something we all experience.
-This is especially so for parents that are dealing with the stresses of homeschooling their kids.
+Stress in our lives is something we all experience.
+This is especially so for parents who are dealing with the stresses of homeschooling their kids.

 Ultimately, part of the reason parents have chosen to homeschool their kids is to create a learning environment that is secure and harmonious.
 A place where our kids feel safe nurtured and accepted.